How to prepare for a job interview: the ultimate guide

 These questions work on the logic that if you behaved in a certain way before, you’re likely to act similarly in the future.

-Behavioural interview questions often begin with a phrase like, ‘tell me about a time when …’, or similar.
+Behavioural interview questions often begin with a phrase like, ‘tell me about a time when …’.
 Standard examples include:

-- Tell me about a time you’ve had to deal with stress
+- Tell me about a time when you’ve had to deal with stress

 - Give me an example of a time you solved a major problem at work